jennerdulce/data-structures-and-algorithms/java/codechallenges/lib/src/main/java/codechallenges/trees/README.md

   - If `value` is less than `current.value` traverse left
   - Returns false if value is not within the tree

+##### .findMax(Node)

+- Create an array to act as a pseudo Queue
+- Push the root into the queue
+- Create while loop, while queue is greater than 0
+  - Remove front of queue
+  - Compare to largest
+  - Add left and right nodes to the queue
+  - Repeat
+- Return largest

 ## API
 <!-- Description of each method publicly available to your Linked List -->